ToshioCP/Gtk4-tutorial/gfm/sec25.md

 It is used to get the type of GValue object.
 GValue is a generic value and it can contain various type of values.
 For example, the type can be gboolean, gchar (char), gint (int), gfloat (float), gdouble (double), gchararray (char *) and so on.
-For the further information, refer to GFileAttribute and GFileInfo section in [GIO API reference](https://developer.gnome.org/gio/stable/).
+For the further information, refer to GFileAttribute and GFileInfo section in [GIO reference manual](https://developer.gnome.org/gio/stable/).
 - closure tag has type attribute and function attribute.
 Function attribute specifies a function name and type attribute specifies the type of the return value of the function.
 The contents of closure tag (it is between \<closure...\> and\</closure\>) is parameters of the function.